-Who Qualifies for Innocent Spouse Relief?
+Who Qualifies For Innocent Spouse Relief?

 If you have been notified that you must pay your spouse’s tax debt due to filing a joint income tax return, do not hesitate to speak with an experienced tax attorney who understands the intricacies of federal and state tax laws.
-At Morgan Sebastian Law, our seasoned tax lawyer can help you understand and file for the IRS innocent spouse tax relief exception if you’re eligible.
+At Morgan Sebastian Law, PC, our seasoned tax lawyer can help you understand and file for the IRS innocent spouse tax relief exception if you’re eligible.

 To qualify for innocent spouse relief, you must meet the following requirements:

-You filed a joint tax return while you were married
+- You filed a joint tax return while you were married

-Your former or current spouse erroneously reported income on a joint return
+- Your former or current spouse erroneously reported income on a joint return

-You can prove that when you signed the joint tax return, you didn’t know or had no reason to believe that your spouse erroneously reported the income
+- You can prove that when you signed the joint tax return, you didn’t know or had no reason to believe that your spouse erroneously reported the income

-Taking all facts into consideration, it would be unjust to hold you accountable for the outstanding taxes
+- Taking all facts into consideration, it would be unjust to hold you accountable for the outstanding taxes

-You must apply for the innocent spouse relief within two years from the date the IRS imposed a penalty against you
+- You must apply for the innocent spouse relief within two years from the date the IRS imposed a penalty against you

-What Does the IRS Consider Unfair for Innocent Spouse Relief?
+What Does The IRS Consider Unfair For Innocent Spouse Relief?

 To evaluate whether it would be unjust to hold you accountable for unpaid taxes, the IRS will consider matters such as:

 - Whether you received a significant benefit of the erroneously stated income

-Whether your spouse deserted you
+- Whether your spouse deserted you

-Whether you are currently separated or divorced
+- Whether you are currently separated or divorced

-Whether you received added benefits on your tax return
+- Whether you received added benefits on your tax return

-Other Types of Innocent Spouse Relief
+Other Types Of Innocent Spouse Relief

-If you do not qualify for the Innocent Spouse relief, there may still be other options for relief available to you.
+If you do not qualify for the innocent spouse relief, there may still be other options for relief available to you.
 There are two different types of tax relief offered to married individuals, including:

-Separation of liability relief: This type of relief authorizes you to divide the tax debt, including interest and penalties, from your joint return between you and your current or former spouse.
+- Separation of liability relief: This type of relief authorizes you to divide the tax debt, including interest and penalties, from your joint return between you and your current or former spouse.

-Equitable relief: This type of relief exempts you from responsibility for tax, interest, and penalties when you are ineligible for innocent spouse relief or separation of liability relief.
+- Equitable relief: This type of relief exempts you from responsibility for tax, interest and penalties when you are ineligible for innocent spouse relief or separation of liability relief.

 Form 8857 must still be filed with the IRS for both of these tax relief options, and both involve distinct eligibility requirements.
 To learn more about these tax relief options, reach out to our experienced tax attorney at Morgan Sebastian Law.

 The options for innocent spouse relief are complex, with multiple unique moving elements.
 Remember that while there is no deadline to file for equitable relief, you have just two years to file after the first collection notification for innocent spouse relief or separation of liability relief.

-Don’t wait to consult with an experienced tax attorney who can help you navigate this challenging time.

-Lead counsel Becky Rose Sebastian at Morgan Sebastian Law, PC, is highly experienced in providing tax relief assistance for numerous federal and state tax requirements.
-She can assist you with filing Form 8857, along with assessing the financial aspects of your situation.
-Even if you are denied tax relief, she can help you appeal the decision.
+Don’t wait to consult with an experienced tax attorney who can help you navigate this challenging area of tax law.
+Our attorney at Morgan Sebastian Law, PC, is experienced in providing tax relief assistance for numerous federal and state tax issues.
+We can assist you with filing Form 8857, along with assessing the financial aspects of your situation.
+If you are initially denied innocent spouse relief, we can help you appeal the decision.